Tyus Jones Player Props: Grizzlies vs. Mavericks

-Tyus Jones and his Memphis Grizzlies teammates will face the Dallas Mavericks on Saturday at 8:00 PM ET.
+The Memphis Grizzlies, Tyus Jones included, take on the Dallas Mavericks on Monday at 7:30 PM ET.

-Now let's break down Jones' available prop bets, with a particular eye on stats and trends to help you make good picks.
+We're going to examine Jones' prop bets, using stats and trends to help you make good picks.

 Tyus Jones Prop Bets vs. the Mavericks